wambugucoder/wambugucoder/README.md

 <br/>
 ## Hi there 👋

-<br/>My name is Jos, I'm a back-end developer.
+<br/>I'm Jos, a back-end developer.
 I am enthusiastic about learning new tech and developing applications that revolve around them.

 <br/>.👨‍🎓 Bachelor in Information Technology .